If your question is not covered by this FAQ or the paper submission instructions, please contact us.

 May I add/delete co-authors after my paper is accepted?

-No. However, you may update author’s information on the paper if necessary before submitting the camera-ready version, such as updating email address or affiliation in case it has changed.
+Normally, this is not accepted.
+However, you may request the Programme Committee Chairs to add/delete authors and provide a reason for such.
+Send an email to email@example.com if you wish to make this request.
+You can freely update author’s information on the paper if necessary before submitting the final version, such as updating email address or affiliation in case it has changed.

 How do I withdraw my submission?